 Gambling is more like a zero sum game

 This is an extension of the previous point.
 The casino will ensure that gambling is a zero sum game for most of the participants.
 That is the only way the casino can survive in the long run.
 Trading need not be a zero sum game as you can be in the money consistently by maintaining certain basic discipline and abiding by some basic rules of trading.

 There is less of adrenaline and more of discipline in trading

 If you find that the casino is giving you a lot of adrenaline rush, then you are exactly what the casino wants.
 You are the perfect gambler who will keep committing money till you lose all of it.
 Most people gamble more for the high stakes, the risk and the addictive adrenaline rush.
 Trading, on the other hand, is more about being boring and being disciplined.
 Adrenaline can be a disadvantage in trading as it forces you into irrational decisions.
 From a psychological point of view, that is a crucial difference between gambling and trading.

 This point, probably, captures the crux of the difference.
 As a gambler in a casino, you have limited control over the outcomes.
 You purely try to play by the odds and hope that the cycle of probability will work in your favour.
 As a trader, you have a lot more control.
 Discipline is your best defence against market uncertainty.
 You also have the advantage of thinking with your feet and switching to other options.
 This wide choice for a trader makes it distinctly different from gambling.

-It would be naive to believe that trading and gambling are one and the same.
+It would be naive to believe that equity stock trading and gambling are one and the same.
 There is a lot more of science, discipline and control over outcomes when it comes to trading.
 Of course, as a trader do not let the adrenaline rush get the better of you!